Mon – Sun: 24/7 Plumbing

 Tap washers and jumper valves are vital components in compression faucets, while cartridge faucets feature a cylindrical body and a metal ball that controls water flow.
 Regardless of the tap type, these components work in harmony to regulate water pressure and prevent leaks.

-However, leaks can occur when these components wear out, become damaged, or fail to function properly.
+However, leaks can occur when these components wear out, become damaged, or fail to function correctly.
 A worn-out washer or jumper valve, a corroded or damaged valve seat, mineral build-up, or loose parts can all contribute to leaking taps.
-Proper installation and regular maintenance are crucial to ensure these components work as intended and prevent excessive water waste and potential water damage.
+Proper installation and regular maintenance ensure these components work as intended, preventing excessive water waste and potential water damage.

 Common Causes of a Leaky Tap